IssaihPerez/Capstone-2025/EnhancementOne.md

 installed was time consuming.
 This was honestly a very lengthy process, and I am content with how it turned out but it definitely took it's time.
-I learned the importance of paying attention to all the little details, especially the version numbers as finding out that the entire executable didn’t want to work because I put 6.6.2 instead of 6.9.2 really annoyed me as I was stuck for days as to why this command didn’t work.
+I learned the importance of paying attention to all the little details, especially the version numbers as finding out that the entire executable didn't want to work because I put 6.6.2 instead of 6.9.2 really annoyed me as I was stuck for days as to why this command didn’t work.
 I struggled to find out why the command prompt would keep spitting out errors even though I clearly detailed the path towards the tools was part of what I struggled the most with, as there was a lot of set up issues as